How to Spend 3 Days in Paris

 Sure Paris is a HUGE city but in order to get a taste of the local life, it’s best to walk and take in the sights.
 There is so much beauty to be seen here that if you’re in an uber you may miss some of the intricate details that make this city so beautiful.

-I hope you enjoyed this “A First Timer’s Guide to Visiting Paris, France” and it helps when planning your trip to Paris!
-If you enjoyed this, please share it with your friends and family.
-And for more of my travel guides head here!
+Thank you for reading my “How to Spend 3 Days in Paris, France” and I hope it helps when planning your trip to Paris!
+For more of my Europe travel guides head here!

 shop this post here!